poge-st/verilog-sandbox-tang-nano-9k/README.md

 ### 01-counter
 Simple counter with is output to the 6 available leds of the tang nano 9k.

+### 02-blinky
+Simple blinky design whih the help of a 32bit long counter.

+### 03-btn-led
+Read input btn1 and output it to led[0].

+### 04-debounce
+Basic debounce algorithm with 2*8-bit counters.

+###05-blinky-pll
+Usage of the tang nano 9k pll, 2 parallel blinky instances are used with different clocks.

 ## Board overview